 Organize by Vintage or Drinking Window

-This practical approach prevents waste by ensuring wines are consumed at their peak.
+This practical approach prevents waste by making sure wines are consumed at their peak.

 Create distinct sections: